syncfusion-content/blazor-docs/blazor/diagram/bpmn-shapes/bpmn-text-annotation.md

 ```
 ![Auto BPMN Shape](../images/bpmn-text-annotation_WithTarget.png)

-## How to create a connection between the TextAnnotation to BPMNNode
+## How to connect the TextAnnotation to BPMNNode
-Drag and drop any bpmn shapes from the palette to diagram and make a connection between the BPMN Node and TextAnnotation.
+Drag and drop any bpmn shapes from the palette to diagram and connect the BPMN Node and TextAnnotation.

-The following image shows how to drag a symbol from the palette and create a connection between the TextAnnotation to BPMNNode with interaction.
+The following image shows how to drag a symbol from the palette and connect the TextAnnotation to the BPMNNode with interaction.

 ![Auto BPMN Shape](../images/Bpmn-TextAnnotationTarget-Connect.gif)

-There are several types of Text annotation Directions as follows:
+There are several types of Text annotation directions as follows:
 | Direction | Image |
 | -------- | -------- |
 | Auto | ![Auto BPMN Shape](../images/Bpmn-TextAnnotation-Auto.png) |